HakaiInstitute/kelp-o-matic/docs/cli.md

-# Command Line Reference
+# Command Line Interface

 The `habitat-mapper` package includes one command line tool, `hab`.
-It will be registered in the same Conda environment that the `habitat-mapper` package is installed to.
+It will be registered in the same virtual environment that the `habitat-mapper` package is installed to.

 ```bash
 $ hab --help